SaiVSrini/MCP_SERVER_LLM_ASSISTANT/README.md

 When the server starts it will load `.env`, instantiate the connectors, and expose the REST API on `http://localhost:8000`.
 The static front-end is available at `/` when the `frontend/` directory is present.

+**Using Ollama locally**

+1. Install the Ollama daemon and download the desired model (for example `ollama run llama2`).
+2. Install the Python client inside your virtualenv: `pip install ollama`.
+3. Set `LLAMA2_PROVIDER=ollama` (already defaulted in `.env.example`) and optionally `LLAMA2_MODEL=llama2`.
+4. Start the Ollama daemon (`ollama serve`) before launching FastAPI.
+5. When the daemon is offline you will see “Unable to initialize a local LLaMA2 runtime…” in responses and in the frontend banner.
+6. You can force the backend to preload the runner by calling `POST /admin/local_model/initialize`; the response confirms whether the local model is ready.

 ### Using the CLI

 ```